marionpavaux/marionpavaux/README.md

 # About

-Welcome here, on this page you will find some research and programming projects I made during my schooling and master's thesis.
-Have a look around !
+Welcome, you will find some research and programming projects I worked on during my undergraduate curriculum and master's thesis.
+Have a look around!

 ## Repositories